Cimarron Hills, Colorado

 Cimarron Hills is an unincorporated community and a census-designated place (CDP) located in and governed by El Paso County, Colorado, United States.
 Cimarron Hills is an enclave of the City of Colorado Springs.
 The CDP is a part of the Colorado Springs, CO Metropolitan Statistical Area.
-The population of the Cimarron Hills CDP was 16,161 at the United States Census 2010.
-The Colorado Springs post office (Zip Codes 80914, 80915, and 80922) serves the area.
+The population of the Cimarron Hills CDP was 19,311 at the United States Census 2020.

 Geography

 The Cimarron Hills CDP has an area of 15.391 km2, including 0.009 km2 of water.